Relationships and Listening Skills: Are you a good listener?

 All the best,

-Seth Bender, M.A., LMFTC is a marriage counselor, therapist, and life coach who helps people create deeper relationships, heal from difficult life experiences, and increase their confidence.
-His warm, non-judgmental approach makes it safe to discover new things about yourself, and take positive action to change your life.
+Meet Seth: a marriage and family therapist, individual therapist, and life coach who helps people create deeper relationships, heal from difficult life experiences, and increase their confidence.
+His warm, non-judgmental approach helps you open up, making it safe to discover new things about yourself.
+Seth gives you the confidence and clarity to cultivate strength in yourself and your relationships.